German coalition parties try to unblock stimulus impasse

 The conservatives oppose debt relief for municipalities, but have signalled a willingness to help towns with other measures such as more federal funds for schools and roads.

+Speaking to reporters in Berlin after data showed a further rise in unemployment in May, Heil said firms had put around 6 million people on reduced working hours under the government’s “Kurzarbeit” short-time working scheme as of the end of April.

+“That’s why it’s important now that the stimulus package will give a strong impulse for economic growth and job security,” Heil said.
+“It’s about supporting investments and purchasing power.”

-$1 = 0.8916 euros Reporting by Michael Nienaber and Christian Kraemer; Editing by Catherine Evans
+Reporting by Michael Nienaber with; additional reporting by Christian Kraemer and Holger Hansen; Editing by Catherine Evans/Mark Heinrich